littlemole/wpp/README.md

 this roughly boils down to
 - install std c++ dev packages
 - install 3dparty C linraries
-- install 3dparty C++ libraries (gtest and jsoncpp) and compile with g++ or clang++ respectively
 - fetch and install these static libs from [github.com/littlemole](https://github.com/littlemole)
     - cryptoneat
     - diy
+    - patex
+    - metacpp
     - repro
-    - prio
-    - prio-http
-    - repro-web

-use cmake to install. compare the Dockerfile and the helper scripts in docker directory for details.
+use cmake with presets to install. compare the Dockerfile and the helper scripts in docker directory for details.

 ## windows